“`html

 Nail Technician School in Virginia: Start Your Career

-AVI Career Training’s Nail Technician program in Vienna, VA gives you the hands-on skills, state-required clock hours, and board exam preparation to earn your Virginia nail technician license — in as few as 8–10 weeks.
+AVI Career Training’s Nail Technician (NO FINANCIAL AID FOR THIS PROGRAM) program in Vienna, VA gives you the hands-on skills, state-required clock hours, and board exam preparation to earn your Virginia nail technician license — in as few as 8–10 weeks.

 If you’ve been thinking about turning your passion for nails into a real career, this is the straightforward guide you need.
 Below, you’ll find everything from Virginia State Board requirements to earning potential in the Northern Virginia market — plus exactly what to expect at AVI.